IO-Aerospace-software-engineering/Astrodynamics/README.md

 5a.
 For Linux copy libIO.SDK.so to /usr/lib/

 5b.
-For Windows copy IO.SDK.dll at the same level of your executable.
+For Windows copy IO.SDK.dll and IO.SDK.lib in build directory and in the same place of your executable.

 ## Use SDK